ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/ParameterTypes.md

 And we can see it takes a `game` parameter of type `VideoGame`.

-The violation of the Liskov substitution principle occurred when `ConsoleGamer` changed the type of the`game` parameter in `.play_games(...)` from `VideoGame` to `ConsoleGame`.
+The violation of the LSP occurred when `ConsoleGamer` changed the type of the`game` parameter in `.play_games(...)` from `VideoGame` to `ConsoleGame`.